 Before 1921, a type 1 diabetes diagnosis was terminal.
 It spelt a death sentence with few effective treatments.

-2021 marks 100 years since the discovery of insulin… but how did we get there?
+2022 marked 100 years since a few Canadian scientists successfully administered insulin to a human patient… but how did we get here?
 If you had T1D, you were likely put on one of many strict, fad diets.

 Bernhard Naunyn, one of the biggest early driving forces for the emerging understanding of T1D, locked his patients in a room for 5 months to achieve “sugar-freedom”.
 If sugar-freedom was unattainable by eliminating carbohydrates, he moved on to reduce calories and protein in the diet of his patients.

 There was the oat-cure.
 Coined by Professor Carl van Noorden, the oat-cure involved eating a mixture of oat flour, butter and vegetable albumin every 2 hours for one to two weeks, before gradually returning to a more varied diet.
 At the time, the oat-cure was thought to be the best means at their disposal to combat DKA and avert diabetic coma.

 Frederick M. Allen from the Rockefeller Institute of Medical Research advocated fasting for 2-10 days, followed by a restricted calorie diet consisting of mainly fat and protein.
 Carbohydrates only featured in amounts necessary to keep the patient alive.
 If diabetes symptoms reappeared, it was back to fasting for these patients – essentially starving them to manage the disease.
 Some patients did indeed starve to death.